onokhov/Mojolicious-Plugin-ReCAPTCHAv2-patch/README.md

   header => 'X-Captcha',
 ```

-If C<header> is set, than captcha response value expected in this header
+If `header` is set, than captcha response value expected in this header
 instead of request parameter

 - `timeout`

 Timeout for validation process in seconds.
-Default is C<5>.
+Default is `5`.

 - `on_error`